How DMR Radio Works

 Digital Mobile Radio (DMR)

-Is a digital radio standard used by amateur radio operators to communicate over long distances with high clarity and a range of features.
+DMR is a digital radio standard used by amateur radio operators to communicate over long distances with high clarity and a range of features.
 It was originally developed for professional radio users, like public safety and commercial operations, but has been adopted by the amateur radio community.

 Key Aspects of DMR;